koohyar/uptime/posts/index.md

 >
 > Uptime

-Thought experiments on what is _programming_.
+thought experiments on what is programming

 ---